MaeveOfFae/romance-realism/README.md

 ## Developer notes & change summary

 The Stage does not inject system messages into the chat log.
-Any guidance is shown only inside the stage UI.
+Guidance is shown inside the stage UI, and (when enabled) injected one-shot into the next system prompt only.

 Key lifecycle wiring: